 There is no way to prevent lightning

 There are many potential threats in life that we can avoid by taking preventative measures.
 However, a major force like lightning does not fit into this category.
-There is nothing we can do to alter its course even slightly, let alone prevent it.
+There is nothing we can do to alter its course of lightning even slightly, let alone prevent it.

 It is estimated that, on average, over the entire earth’s surface, lightning strikes approximately 100 times per second.
 Since this is something that can’t be altered, what options do we have?